 Have you ever stared at groceries on a store shelf and wondered how they ended up there?
 The answer: 3PL.
-It takes a lot for suppliers to transport every product to all corners of the world.
-This is why suppliers depend on something called logistics, specifically third party logistics.
+It takes a lot for suppliers to transport every product to all corners of the world, so they depend on logistics, specifically third-party logistics.

-Let’s start this off by clarifying what third party logistics (3PL) means.
-3PL firms take over distribution and logistics work from one company and then create better, faster distribution channels.
+3PL firms, or third-party logistics providers, take over distribution and logistics work from one company and then create better, faster distribution channels.

-This means that if a can of tuna is on the shelf of the grocery store, it likely came from a manufacturer who then used a 3PL firm to distribute across regions and across different grocery stores.
+If a can of tuna is on the grocery store’s shelf, it likely came from a manufacturer that used a 3PL firm to distribute across regions and different grocery stores.

-In the e-commerce market, these 3PL firms handle shipping, inventory, packing, and returns.
-This is even visible in online order tracking features where you might see a distributor pick up your item.
+These 3PL firms handle shipping, inventory, packing, and returns in the eCommerce market.
+This process is even visible in online order tracking features where you might see a distributor pick up your item.

-This distributor is often a 3PL firm and is responsible for getting your product to your doorstep and in a timely manner.
-A 3PL firm has to do this because not all suppliers have presence in your local market.
+This distributor is often a 3PL firm responsible for promptly getting your product to your doorstep.
+A 3PL firm has to do this because not all suppliers have a presence in your local market.

-Experts say that most companies now outsource their logistic functions because the 3PL firms create more efficient distribution networks.
-This is because 3PL firms have the expertise and logistic network access needed to handle the scales of supply chains and logistics needed.
+Experts say that most companies outsource their logistic functions because the 3PL firms create more efficient distribution networks.
+This shift is because 3PL firms have the expertise and logistic network access needed to handle the scales of supply chains and logistics required.

-3PL firms have the ability to negotiate better rates with carriers and suppliers, encouraging small, mid-sized and even large-scale firms to utilize 3PL firm distribution and logistics services to get volume discounts.
+3PL firms can negotiate better rates with carriers and suppliers, encouraging small, mid-sized, and even large-scale firms to utilize 3PL firm distribution and logistics services to get volume discounts.

-The firms have market density and research even shows that 3PL firms can help the firm overcome market uncertainties.
+The firms have market density, and research shows that 3PL firms can help the firm overcome market uncertainties.

 Who uses 3PL?

-Now that the process of 3PL is demystified, let’s look at who uses it and why.
-The short answer is: everyone.
-From small e-commerce stores to medium-sized firms to large-scale companies, all kinds of firms utilize 3PL.
+The short answer is everyone.
+From small eCommerce stores to medium-sized firms to large-scale companies, all kinds of firms utilize 3PL.

-Getting a silver charm bracelet from Dallas, TX, to New York, NY, is going to be expensive if a small business attempts to create their own supply network.
+Getting a silver charm bracelet from Dallas, TX, to New York, NY, will be expensive if a small business creates a supply network.

-If they utilize 3PL networks, they can get the products packaged, distributed, and deliver quickly and cheaply.
+Using 3PL networks, they can get the products packaged, distributed, and delivered quickly and cheaply.
 The same is true for medium-sized firms like a chain of beauty stores that need 3PL firms to distribute and preserve their shampoo products.

-According to a Reuters report, even retail giants like Walmart are taking advantage of 3PL distributors to manage some of their 23 distribution centers and the 6.3 billion annual packages that are processed there.
+According to a Reuters report, even retail giants like Walmart are taking advantage of 3PL distributors to manage some of their 23 distribution centers and the 6.3 billion annual packages processed there.

 Firms like Walmart use third-party firms because it is easier to manage the volume of the products for their 260 million customers, particularly when the customer trends have begun to shift towards e-commerce sales instead of in-house buying.